gymrek-lab/TRTools/trtools/dumpSTR/README.rst

 Specific filters available are described below.

-See "Example Commands" below for example dumpSTR commands for different supported TR genotypers based on example data files in this repository.
+See `Example Commands`_ below for example dumpSTR commands for different supported TR genotypers based on example data files in this repository.

 Filter options
 --------------